NVIDIA/TensorRT/samples/python/network_api_pytorch_mnist/README.md

 On PowerPC systems, you will need to manually install PyTorch using IBM's [PowerAI](https://www.ibm.com/support/knowledgecenter/SS5SF7_1.6.0/navigation/pai_install.htm).

+2. Preparing sample data

+See [Preparing sample data](../../README.md#preparing-sample-data) in the main samples README.

-2. The MNIST dataset can be found under the data directory (usually `/usr/src/tensorrt/data/mnist`) if using the TensorRT containers.
-It is also bundled along with the [TensorRT tarball](https://developer.nvidia.com/nvidia-tensorrt-download).
+The MNIST dataset can be found under `$TRT_DATADIR/mnist`.

 ## Running the sample